MLB World Series 2018 Odds: Boston Red Sox Odds To Win Title After J.D. Martinez Signing

 A good number of deals have highlighted the baseball offseason leading to the MLB World Series 2018 odds seeing changes.
 Among the clubs making moves to improve their chances heading towards the next season were the New York Yankees and Boston Red Sox.
 For the latter of these two teams, they just signed slugger J.D.
 Martinez a day ago, taking him away from the Arizona Diamondbacks.

 As Odds Shark recently reported, that move wasn’t enough to put Boston into the top three or even the top five teams overall.
 Instead, the Red Sox are currently listed at seventh on the betting odds at +1400.
 That means if a bettor put $100 on the Boston Red Sox and they ended up winning it all this coming season, it would pay out $1,400.
-However, they are six other teams that may have a better chance of winning the MLB Championship.
+However, there are six other teams that may have a better chance of winning the MLB Championship.
 Several of those teams also made big moves in the offseason.

 That includes Boston’s biggest rivals.
 The New York Yankees are currently tied for second overall with odds of +550.
 New York added Giancarlo Stanton to their lineup for more slugging power and on Tuesday added another roster piece through a deal with two other teams.
 Tied with the Yankees for second place on the betting odds are the reigning MLB champions, the Houston Astros.